wp-plugins/walmart-affiliate-link/readme.txt

   eg. In the url : http://www.walmart.com/ip/Garanimals-Newborn-Boys-21-Piece-Layette-Set/22955038
   22955038 is the item id.

+  IMPORTANT NOTE : Please provide your Linkshare ID in the Walmart Affiliate Link admin page (accessible through the settings page) before using the plugin.
+The plugin does not create any links if Linkshare ID is not provided in the admin page.

   Please test all your links to ensure they redirect to Walmart.com after publishing.

 == Installation ==